jarusll/the-logs/index.md

 Like LoL characters, but the game feels like a mobile game.
 Might give it one more try.

 ### Plan for today
-- integrate diary
+- [x] integrate diary
-- push `why i like smalltalk - message protocols`
+- [ ] push `why i like smalltalk - message protocols`
-- think about artworks integration
+- [x] think about artworks integration
-- plan for destiny thing with Wolfie
+- [ ] plan for destiny thing with Wolfie

-Played roblox with Joles, it went... okay
+Played roblox with Joles, it went... okay.
 Man i love playing Oracle

 I have my `posts` repo as gitsubmodule in `portfolio` repo and whenever I make a change in posts, I have to commit it twice, once in `post` & once in `portfolio`.